Gérard Gremaud (Facebook page)

 He was active in a variety of research fields : dislocation dynamics, structural phase transitions, mechanical and tribological properties at nanoscale, and mechanical properties of vibrated granular materials (mechanical-spectroscopy).
 In these fields, he has directed about ten PhD thesis.
 He is the author of numerous theoretical models which are largely cited.
 Specialized in acoustical spectroscopy techniques, he developped several original experimental techniques, such as the US-LF coupling technique (representative publications).
-His publications include 109 research papers, 22 conference papers, 14 book chapters, 6 popular publications, 3 books as editor and 6 books as author (researchgate).
+His publications include 123 research papers, 17 book chapters, 6 popular publications, 4 books as editor and 6 books as author (Researchgate), (Academia.edu).

-In 2011, Gérard Gremaud has been awarded the Zener medal.
-This distinction recognizes important contributions in the study of solid deformations by mechanical spectroscopy (Zener medal).
+In 2011, Gérard Gremaud has been awarded the Zener prize and the Zener gold medal.
+This distinction recognizes important contributions in the fields of materials science and physics.
+The award motivation cited: ‘for his study of dislocation dynamics and solid deformations by mechanical spectroscopy’ (Zener prize).